gooddata/gooddata-ui/docs/pivot_table_component.md

 Pivot table component expands capabilities of a regular (flat) table by allowing you to reorganize and summarize selected data beyond the typical row-column relationship.

 In GoodData.UI, a pivot table allows you to break measures into columns by setting attributes in the ```columns``` prop.
 You can also choose to display only attributes (without any measures).
-A flat table cannot display attributes in columns.
+On the other hand, a flat table cannot display attributes in columns.

 Compared with charts, pivot tables have higher limits for the number of datapoints to display.